coorasse/letter_thief/README.md

 end
 ```

-and LetterThief will open emails directly in your Browser like Letter Opener.
+and LetterThief will open emails directly in your Browser like Letter Opener, unless the environment variable `LETTER_THIEF_OPEN_SENT_EMAILS` is set to a falsey value.

 ### Separate database